Please visit the Asotin County Sheriff Alert website to search for sex offenders in your area.

-If you have any questions about the sex offenders listed above please feel free to contact Sgt.
-Tammy Leavitt at the Asotin County Sheriff’s office 9:00-4:00, Monday-Friday.
+If you have any questions about the sex offenders listed above please feel free to contact Sergeant Tammy Leavitt at the Asotin County Sheriff's office, Monday through Friday, 9 am to 4 pm.

-The Asotin County Sheriff’s Office is releasing the following information pursuant to RCW 4.24.550, which authorizes law enforcement agencies to inform the public when the release of information on convicted felony sex offenders, who are required to register, will enhance public safety and protection.
+The Asotin County Sheriff's Office is releasing the following information pursuant to Revised Code of Washington 4.24550, which authorizes law enforcement agencies to inform the public when the release of information on convicted felony sex offenders, who are required to register, will enhance public safety and protection.

 The individual has served the sentence imposed on them by the courts and has advised this office that they are living at the location below.
 An informed public is a safer place.
 Notification is not intended to increase fear.
 Sex offenders have always lived in our communities.
 The Asotin County Sheriff's Office has no legal authority to direct sex offenders as to where they may live, work, or regularly be found.
 Unless restricted by a court order, sex offenders are constitutionally permitted to live wherever they choose.

 Using this public information to threaten, intimidate, or harass sex offenders will not be tolerated by the enforcement agencies of Asotin County.
 This abuse could potentially terminate our ability to release this important information to the public.

 - Level I - Least likely to re-offend.

 - Level II - More likely to re-offend

 - Level III - Most likely to re-offend

 Suggestions for Self-Protection